-In 2072, in a once vibrant metropolis on the eastern coast of what used to be America, biochemist Dr. Lorelei Worthington hunts men.
+In 2072, in a once vibrant metropolis on the eastern coast of what used to be America, biochemist Dr. Lorelei Fletcher hunts men.

-Another book showed up: ADVICE FOR THE NOVICE KIDNAPPER
+Another WIP: ADVICE FOR THE NOVICE KIDNAPPER (in progress)

 What started out as a plotted mystery-thriller has morphed into a coming-of-age YA tale from Ray’s perspective.
 Again, the characters have completely taken over.
 I swear, writing a book is just like reading one, except I get to choose the ending.